17sTomy/fe-apps-int/README.md

 •⁠  ⁠*JavaScript (JS)*: Core language for interactivity and logic.
 •⁠  ⁠*Vite*: Tool for fast development and optimized builds.

+The backend stack includes:

+•⁠  ⁠*Java Spring Boot*: Framework for building the REST API with microservices architecture.
+•⁠  ⁠*JPA (Java Persistence API)*: Manages object-relational mapping and database interaction.
+•⁠  ⁠*CRUD Repository*: Handles Create, Read, Update, Delete operations for the database.
+•⁠  ⁠*JWT (JSON Web Token)*: Provides secure authentication and authorization for API routes.
+•⁠  ⁠*MySQL*: Database to store structured information for products, users, and purchases.

 ## Use Cases

 #### User Management: